 Yet, by following these protocols you won’t be buying as prices keep falling on you.
 Also, if stocks do fall after a follow-through day, our loss is limited to a very small amount of our account if our stop loss is hit (because we have only used a small portion of our funds).

 A 90% upside day, or a two 80% upside days (back-to-back) typically occur near the end of a decline or early in a rally.
 Often, the signals occur a bit too early, which is problematic because during a selloff the price can fall a lot even in a week.
-Once we see a 90% upside day, we get out game-face on.
+Once we see a 90% upside day, we get our game-face on.
 We know a turn higher is near, but we still need to wait for more confirmation.

 Regardless of whether we see a 90% upside day or not, we must have a follow-through day before we even consider buying swing trading stocks.
-Once the follow-through is confirmed, that is typically when I buy investments (I just buy index ETFs) for my retirement accounts.

 For swing trading, once the follow-through day has occurred, you can start scanning for great trade setups in strong stocks.
 If there aren’t any trade setups like the ones discussed in the cup and handle and continuation patterns articles, then don’t trade yet.
 After a follow-through day, I may take one or two trades at a time…this is less than 40% of my account (2 trades).